Slovaks: Ethnogenesis

 The early Slavs came to the territory of Slovakia in several waves from the 5th and 6th centuries and were organized on a tribal level.
 Original tribal names are not known due to the lack of written sources before their integration into higher political units.
-Weakening of tribal consciousness was probably accelerated by Avars, who did not respect tribal differences in the controlled territory and motivated remaining Slavs to join together and to collaborate on their defense.
+Weakening of tribal consciousness was probably accelerated by Avars, who did not respect tribal differences in the controlled territory and motivated remaining Slavs to join and to collaborate on their defense.
 In the 7th century, Slavs founded a larger tribal union: Samo's empire.
 Regardless of Samo's empire, the integration process continued in other territories with various intensities.

 The final fall of the Avar Khaganate allowed new political entities to arise.
 The first such political unit documented by written sources is the Principality of Nitra, one of the foundations of later common ethnic consciousness.
 At this stage in history it is not yet possible to assume a common identity of all ancestors of Slovaks in the neighboring eastern territories, even if it was inhabited by closely related Slavs.
 The Principality of Nitra became a part of Great Moravia, a common state of Moravians (Czech ancestors were joined only for a few years).
 The relatively short existence of Great Moravia prevented it from suppressing differences which resulted from its creation from two separate entities, and therefore a common "Slovak-Moravian" ethnic identity failed to develop.
 The early political integration in the territory of present-day Slovakia was, however, reflected in linguistic integration.
 While dialects of the early ancestors of Slovaks were divided into West Slavic (western and eastern Slovakia) and non-West Slavic (central Slovakia), between the 8th and 9th centuries both dialects merged, thus laying the foundations of a later Slovak language.

 The 10th century is a milestone in the Slovak ethnogenesis.
 The fall of Great Moravia and further political changes supported their formation into a separate nation.
 At the same time, with the extinction of the Proto-Slavic language, between the 10th and 13th centuries Slovak evolved into an independent language (simultaneously with other Slavic languages).
 The early existence of the Kingdom of Hungary positively influenced the development of common consciousness and companionship among Slavs in the Northern Hungary, not only within boundaries of present-day Slovakia.
 The clear difference between Slovaks and Hungarians made adoption of a specific name unnecessary and Slovaks preserved their original name (in Latin e.g. Slavus), which was also used in communication with other Slavic peoples (Polonus, Bohemus, Ruthenus).
 In political terms, the medieval Slovaks were a part of the multi-ethnic political nation Natio Hungarica, together with Hungarians (or, more exactly, Magyars), Slavonians, Germans, Romanians and other ethnic groups in the Kingdom of Hungary.
 Since a medieval political nation did not consist of ordinary people but nobility, membership of the privileged class was necessary for all these peoples (nobiles Hungary).